RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 ### Optimism

 Tell the member they are capable and skilled.
+For example:

-Listener: Your son is lucky to have a father who cares about him as much as you do.
+!Listener:!Your son is lucky to have a father who cares about him as much as you do.
+{:.chat}

+Or:

-Listener: You have a great sensitivity to people.
+!Listener:!You have a great sensitivity to people.
+{:.chat}

 ### Hope

 Tell the member they are making progress towards solving the problem.

-Listener: Noticing that you feel happy on Mondays is an important observation.
+|Listener:|Noticing that you feel happy on Mondays is an important observation.
+{:.chat}

-Listener: Trying different routes on your commute was a smart strategy.
+|Listener:|Trying different routes on your commute was a smart strategy.
+{:.chat}

 ### Indirect compliments

 It can also be useful to give compliments indirectly or by implication.

-Listener: What would your girlfriend say is your most attractive quality?
+|Listener:|What would your girlfriend say is your most attractive quality?
+{:.chat}

 (This indirectly compliments the member on being attractive.)

-Listener: How did you know to ask your mother?
+|Listener:|How did you know to ask your mother?
+{:.chat}

 (This indirectly compliments the member on knowing their mother was the right person to ask.)

-Listener: What did you say to persuade your boss so quickly?
+|Listener:|What did you say to persuade your boss so quickly?
+{:.chat}

 (This indirectly compliments the member on being persuasive.)

 Every SFT session should end with compliments mo matter how you feel the session went, and no matter how you really feel about the member!
+For example:

-Listener: We've had a challenging session this week but you didn't give up.
+|Listener:|We've had a challenging session this week but you didn't give up.
+{:.chat}

+Or:

-Listener: Your idea of making a list of questions to ask your doctor was really smart.
+|Listener:|Your idea of making a list of questions to ask your doctor was really smart.
+{:.chat}

 # Goals I